eigentaylor/eigentaylor.github.io/_previews/2026-04-02-approval-only.md

 | STAR       | $n^2\sim O(n^2)$              | 361 or ~190               |
 | RCV        | $O(n!)$                       | 330,665,665,962,403,999   |

 Optimizations could be made to cut the numbers for STAR and Condorcet tabulations by about a half.
 For example, counting the *margins* of each matchup, rather than the raw count in each.
 But RCV is absurdly impractical in this regard.
 In the actual Portland election, voters were restricted to ranking up to 6 candidates, which brings the number down to just...
 21,029,599...
+Hard to post all of those possibilities on the high school gymnasium doors for independent verification of the tabulation.

 $$21,029,599=\sum_{k=1}^{6} \frac{19!}{(19-k)!} $$

 $$\sum_{k=1}^{19} \frac{19!}{(19-k)!} = \text{floor}(e \cdot 19!) $$

 Which gives us that lovely astronomical number of possible rankings that the RCV tabulation would need to consider if voters were allowed to rank all 19 candidates.
 Indeed, the number of actual cast ballots would be a small subset of that number, but there is no way that a single precinct could realistically enumerate and tally all of those possibilities.
 Central tabulation is vital under RCV.

+And Central tabulation has **[big problems](https://oaklandside.org/2023/01/05/recount-for-real-county-supervisor-calls-for-an-independent-recount-of-oaklands-ranked-choice-elections/)**.
+The Oakland RCV case shows just how important precinct summability are for the legitimacy of the results.
+A mistakenly checked box caused counting errors that yielded the wrong winner that took four months and a lawsuit to resolve.

 When compared to RCV, Condorcet and STAR really do not look so bad.
 But both Approval and Plurality are the kings of the category.